lb15/basal-to-multiciliated/README.md

-# basal-to-multiciliated
+# Opposing transcription factors MYCL and HEY1 mediate the Notch-dependent airway stem cell fate decision!

-This repo contains the scripts to analyze the dataset presented in ****.
+This repo contains the scripts to analyze the dataset presented in "Opposing transcription factors MYCL and HEY1 mediate the Notch-dependent airway stem cell fate decision".

+Scripts and data uploads are currently ongoing during submission process.

+.
 The original data can be accessed from GEO or the analyzed seurat objects can be accessed from Figshare ***.

 Individual Datasets
   - Each dataset was individually analyzed.
 R scripts for each dataset can be run using output from Cellranger.